Helping Through Crisis Webinar

 That’s where disillusionment sets in.
 This is what sometimes happens several months later.
 And you can see that what happens is that first year after a major crisis, you oftentimes have a bumpy road.
 Now that doesn’t mean all days are bad and there’s never any blessings and things like that, but it’s just a lot of work in that first year because there’s a first of everything, a first of a birthday, a first of a Christmas.
 There’s a first of everything.

 And who am I?
 Who am I after this crisis?
 Yeah, for sure.
 That is one of the things that happens.
 When there’s a crisis, sometimes somebody’s identity pivots greatly.
-So if I was married and my spouse all of a sudden died and was taken from me, I’m now a widow or widower, and boom, it just changed that fast.
+So, if I was married and my spouse all of a sudden died and was taken from me, I’m now a widow or widower, and boom, it just changed that fast.

 I was a business owner and it failed, who am I now?
-And those kind of things.
-So there is an identity transition that goes on in crisis.
+And those kinds of things.
+So, there is an identity transition that goes on in crisis.
 It doesn’t have to be done all at once.
 And I think we need to be careful about trying to make it go all at once.
 But just understand that for those of us that are helpers, oftentimes we’re so focused on trying to get around people during that first month that we may not realize that month four to month nine may actually be the places where we’re needed the most.

 And to understand that if you catch somebody at the right time and the right place, they might be really sad or they might be really joyful.
 And depending on that, it doesn’t mean that they’re doing badly or they’re failing or anything like that or fully recovered.
 It is a process.